 TIX Protocol involves two primary actors that integrators interact with.

-Integrators are third-party platforms that use TIX Protocol to power their ticketing operations.
+Integrators are primary and secondary ticketing platforms that utilize TIX Protocol to power issuance, resale, settlement, and ownership verification within their ticketing operations.

 Capabilities